-- All students living on-campus and in undergraduate housing must be at least 17 years old and be enrolled in a minimum of 9 Orono campus credit hours. - Students intending to enroll in fewer than, or otherwise fall below 9 Orono campus credit hours must secure an exception from their academic unit or Student Accessibility Services by the Monday following the end of the add/drop period.
+- All students living on-campus must be enrolled in a minimum of 9 Orono campus credit hours. - Students intending to enroll in fewer than, or otherwise fall below 9 Orono campus credit hours must secure an exception from their academic unit or Student Accessibility Services by the Monday following the end of the add/drop period.
 Exceptions may also be granted on a limited basis by the Director of Residence Life. - Students who do not meet the above conditions must vacate their campus residence within 48 hours. - Failure to do so will result in denial of residence hall access as well as referral to the university conduct process.